 Should we think of our secure system as secure only at a single point in time, one that needs us to constantly attend to it and be prepared to make changes to improve our security posture?

-The real question has nothing to do with security.
+The real question has nothing to do with cyber security.
 You should be asking yourself if your business functions are working effectively while these security controls are engaged.
-Risk should be about the organization, not the system.
+Cyber security risk should be about the organization, not the system.
 Infrastructure, security and otherwise, exists to make the business efficient.

-These are the basics of a risk assessment and what it should uncover:
+These are the basics of a cyber security risk assessment and what it should uncover:

 - The assessment is designed around risk or adversity to risk.